maciej/docstartsym/README.md

 > **Note**: This is an experimental project and is not recommended for production use at this time.
 It was created while exploring Cursor AI's capabilities.

+## Why?

+This linter enforces the Go documentation style guidelines as described in the [official Go documentation](https://tip.golang.org/doc/comment).
+According to these guidelines, "doc comments for types start with complete sentences naming the declared symbol."
+This convention helps maintain consistent and clear documentation across Go codebases.

 ## Installation

 ```bash